Ransom E. Olds

-Ransom Eli Olds (June 3, 1864 – August 26, 1950) was a pioneer of the American automotive industry, after whom the Oldsmobile and REO brands were named.
+Ransom Eli Olds (June 3, 1864 – August 26, 1950) was an American businessman and executive who was known as a pioneer of the American automotive industry, whom the Oldsmobile and REO brands were named after.
 He claimed to have built his first steam car as early as 1887 and his first gasoline-powered car in 1896.
 The modern assembly line and its basic concept is credited to Olds, who used it to build the first mass-produced automobile, the Oldsmobile Curved Dash, beginning in 1901.

 Early life

 Olds was born in Geneva, Ohio, the youngest son of blacksmith and pattern-maker Pliny Fiske Olds and his wife, Sarah Whipple Olds.
+He was of English descent, with origins in Dorset, England.
 His parents moved the family to Cleveland, Ohio, when Olds was still a boy.
-He eventually settled in Lansing, Michigan, where he attended high-school before dropping out so that he could work full-time at the family company, P.F.
+He eventually settled in Lansing, Michigan, where he attended high school before dropping out so that he could work full-time at the family company, P.F.
 Olds & Son.
 The company built and sold some steam engines but made most of its money doing repair work.
 While in Lansing he also married Metta Ursula Woodward on June 5, 1889.